Patients who have been implanted with metal-on-metal hip replacements.

 Since 2008 and 2009, more than 20,000 of the recalled hip stems were implanted in patients.
 Stryker suggested surgeons perform blood work and MRIs on all patients who were implanted with the recalled devices, regardless of whether they experienced pain or swelling.

-Yes.
-Attorneys across the country continue to review claims on behalf of patients implanted with metal-on-metal hip replacements.
 Despite common belief, most lawsuits over metal hip implants are not being handled as class actions.
 Rather, patients are filing individual lawsuits seeking compensation for losses specific to their injuries.
 To find out why these cases are not being handled through a class action, please click here.

 How Much Does a Lawyer Cost?